cc7799/Evolutionary-Robot-Experiment/README.md

 ## Installation & Setup
 ### Prerequisites
 This project uses the `pybullet` library for running the physics simulations.
 This library can be installed using `pip3 install pybullet`.

+`Pybullet` requires the Visual C++ compiler to be installed on the machine.
+This compiler can be installed through installing Visual Studio, but after installation, Visual Studio is not required to run the program.

 A modified version of the `pyrosim` library, used to simplify interactions with `pybullet` was also used.
+This does not need to be installed.
 The unmodified version can be found [here](https://github.com/jbongard/pyrosim) and the changes are detailed below.

-`Pybullet` requires the Visual C++ compiler to be installed on the machine.
-This compiler can be installed through installing Visual Studio, but after installation, Visual Studio is not required to run the program.

-Note: This project has only been tested on Windows 10.
-It should work on other Windows versions as well as mac and linux, but it has not been tested on those systems.
+<i>Note:</i> This project has only been tested on Windows 10.
+It should work on other Windows versions as well as mac and
+linux, but it has not been tested on those systems.

 ### Setup